confluentinc/examples/replicator-schema-translation/README.md

 ### Step 2:

-To prepare for Schema translation the source cluster must be put in "READONLY" mode and the destination in "IMPORT" mode.
+To prepare for schema translation, you must put the source cluster in "READONLY" mode and the destination cluster in "IMPORT" mode.

 Run:
   ```